eth-events/readthedocs/tutorials/query.rst

 .. code:: bash

-  http GET https://public.eth.events/ethereum/event/_search -a demouser:demouser
+  http GET https://public.eth.events/ethereum/event/_search -a $myuser:$mypassword

 The returned JSON starts with meta-information about the processing of the query (not shown here).